 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, JP Morgan Asset Management reported a carbon footprint of approximately 0.000053 tonnes CO2e per million USD invested, although specific total emissions figures for Scope 1, 2, and 3 were not disclosed.
-The organisation is a current subsidiary of JPMorgan Chase & Co., which may influence its climate-related data and commitments.
-As of now, JP Morgan Asset Management has not set specific reduction targets or climate pledges, nor have they disclosed any significant initiatives aimed at reducing their carbon emissions.
-The absence of detailed emissions data and reduction strategies suggests that the firm may still be in the early stages of formalising its climate commitments.
-Overall, while JP Morgan Asset Management is part of a larger corporate family that may have its own climate initiatives, the specific emissions data and reduction targets for this subsidiary remain limited.
+In 2022, JP Morgan Asset Management reported a carbon footprint of approximately 0.000053 tonnes CO2e per million USD invested, although specific total emissions data for Scope 1, 2, and 3 were not disclosed.
+The organisation is a current subsidiary of JPMorgan Chase & Co., which may influence its climate-related initiatives and reporting.
+As of now, JP Morgan Asset Management has not set specific reduction targets or climate pledges, and there are no significant achievements reported in terms of emissions reductions.
+The absence of detailed emissions data suggests a need for enhanced transparency and commitment to climate action within the asset management sector.
+Overall, while JP Morgan Asset Management is part of a larger corporate family that may have its own climate strategies, the lack of specific emissions data and reduction targets indicates an area for potential improvement in their environmental commitments.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.